headzoo/deskpro-api-php-client/docs/Api/AgentsApi.md

 ```

 ### Parameters
+This endpoint does not need any parameters.

+### Filters
-This endpoint does not need any parameter.
+This endpoint does not need any filters.

 ### Return type